 First of all, how did we find out about the Black Rock 2013?
 Alan enjoys browsing websites of PCA clubs for events that are even remotely close to our Montana headquarters.
 We’ve discovered it’s a fun way to see areas that are new to us while meeting fellow car enthusiasts.
 Remember last year’s road trip on the Selkirk Loop in British Columbia with Inland Northwest PCA club out of Spokane, Washington?
 So, when Alan contacted Carolyn Hoare, one of the Black Rock 2013 organizers, about our participation in Black Rock 2013, Carolyn said, “come on over,” and a road trip to Vancouver Island was born.

-After a drive across southern British Columbia and a few days enjoying Nanaimo—with the lovely Inn the Estuary as our headquarters—we met Carolyn and her husband at a PetroCanada gas station just outside of Nanaimo for the drive to Ucluelet on Vancouver Island’s West Coast.
+After a drive across southern British Columbia and a few days enjoying Nanaimo—with the lovely Inn the Estuary (12.22.2018: no longer in operation) as our headquarters—we met Carolyn and her husband at a PetroCanada gas station just outside of Nanaimo for the drive to Ucluelet on Vancouver Island’s West Coast.
 A couple of other Porsche drivers joined us along the way.
 After getting to know each other over breakfast at Pescadores Bistro in Port Alberni, the beautiful part of the drive along Highway 4 began.

 If it’s a sunny day on Highway 4, stop to take photos.
 The weather on Vancouver Island is changeable.
 The drive back could be in rain and mist (it happened to us).